Tereza Hendl Ph.D.

-- Moral and political philosophy, feminist philosophy, normative ethics
+- Moral and political philosophy, feminist philosophy, philosophy of technology, normative and public health ethics

 - Social epistemology and epistemic justice

 - Ethical, social and regulatory aspects of digital health technologies

 - Philosophical conceptualisations of autonomy, agency and empowerment